 Students–don’t miss out on your opportunity to apply for AOS’ travel grants and compete for prestigious AOS student presentation awards!

 I look forward to seeing you for our solstice party at 61° North latitude!

 About the American Ornithological Society

 The American Ornithological Society (AOS) is an international society devoted to advancing the scientific understanding of birds, enriching ornithology as a profession, and promoting a rigorous scientific basis for the conservation of birds.
-As one of the oldest, and the largest ornithological society in the world, AOS produces scientific publications of the highest quality, hosts intellectually engaging and professionally vital meetings, serves ornithologists at every career stage, pursues a global perspective, and informs public policy on all issues important to ornithology and ornithological collections.
+As the largest ornithological member-based society in the world, AOS produces scientific publications of the highest quality, hosts intellectually engaging professional meetings, serves ornithologists at every career stage, and informs public policy on issues important to ornithology and ornithological collections.

 The AOS is distinguished by its tremendous collective expertise, including eminent scientists, conservation practitioners, early career innovators, and students.

 AOS publishes two international journals—The Auk: Ornithological Advances and The Condor: Ornithological Applications, and the book series, Studies in Avian Biology.
 The Society’s Checklist is the official source for taxonomy and nomenclature for North, Middle, and South American birds.
 The AOS is also a partner in the online publication of The Birds of North America with the Cornell Laboratory of Ornithology.